 Accidental contact with powerlines can cause electrocution death or serious injury but electricity-related deaths are preventable.

-Take extra care to watch for powerlines if your work involves:
+Take extra care if your work involves:

 - Using tall machinery, such as cranes or augers